gautam1103/Plagiarism-Detector/README.md

 Contributions are welcome!
 If you have any suggestions, improvements, or feature requests, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-This markdown content provides a comprehensive overview of the application, including its purpose, features, setup instructions, usage guidelines, libraries used, contribution guidelines, and licensing information.
-You can copy this content into your `README.md` file and further customize it as per your specific needs or additional details about your implementation.